subhajyoti-prusty/Restaurant-Management-Application/README.md

 2. Register a new account through the signup page or login with existing credentials
 3. Currently available features:
    - User registration and authentication
-   - Basic routing to admin and customer dashboards (UI structure only)
+   - Role-based routing (Admin/Customer dashboards)
+   - Admin: Complete category management system
+     - Add new categories with images
+     - Form validation and error handling
+     - Real-time input validation
+   - Backend support for comprehensive category operations

-**Note**: This is an early development version.
-Most management features are not yet implemented.
+**Note**: This is an active development version.
+Menu item management, order processing, and additional category features (view, edit, delete) are currently in development.

 ## 📊 API Documentation